LastRose/lastrose.github.io/_posts/2015-09-22-how-build-custom-gallery-hubspot.markdown

 One thing that has been a pain in the but for a while is the hubspot image sliders.
 They give you two options - a carousel or a lightbox layout, each with a few options, but the end user experience is pretty bad.
 Long loading times prevent some of the scripts from loading, causing glitches for clients.
 Having to explain that you have to wait for the page to finish loading before you can click on an image for the lightbox isn't something that is going to fly.
 People visiting the site will never know that - and just assume the site is broken.

 We've been looking for a solution to this problem for a while, and recently cracked the output of the module.
-It requires doing <pre>export_to_template_context=True</pre> on the image slider module.
+It requires doing `export_to_template_context=True` on the image slider module.
 Once that is done you have to pull the information out.
-You do that with the following code. - where <pre>custom_slider</pre> is the id you set for your slider.
+You do that with the following code. - where `custom_slider` is the id you set for your slider.
 {% highlight html %}
   {% for slide in widget_data.custom_slider.slides %}
      <img src="{{ slide.img_src }}" alt="{{ slide.alt_text }}" title="{{ slide.caption }}">